Class 2

 • “Did this turn out well?” → AI: “Yes, it works great!” (sycophancy activated, regardless of reality)

-• “There are 3 errors” → AI: fixes immediately (it’s a fact, so there’s nothing to flatter about)
+• “There are 3 errors” → AI: fixes immediately (since it is a fact, there is nothing to flatter about)

 What you must do when adding features

-To the agent: “Add this feature.
-But existing features must not break.”
+Tell the agent: “Add this feature.
+But do not break existing features.”

-If you skip this one phrase, AI can “tidy up” existing code and change your business rules.
+If you omit this one sentence, AI may “clean up” existing code and change your business rules in the process.

-When AI was asked to test 527 functions, it did only 40 and reported “Done!”
-That’s 7.6%.
-Verify by checking the screen yourself.
-After adding features, manually click through existing features too.
+When AI was tasked with writing tests for 527 functions, it completed only 40 and reported “Done.”
+7.6%.
+Verify directly on the screen.
+After adding a feature, also manually click through existing features to confirm.

 4 things you can do right now

-1. Never take AI’s “Done!” at face value.
-Check the screen yourself
+1. Never trust AI’s “Done” at face value.
+Verify directly on the screen

-3. After adding features, also manually check existing ones
+3. After adding a feature, also manually check existing features

-4. If a conversation gets too long, start a new session, but update context files
+4. When a single conversation gets too long, start a new session but update context files

-In Class 3, you’ll learn how to make machines do this manual verification automatically.
+In Class 3, you will learn how to make machines perform this manual verification automatically.

-Add 3 features in a row to the todo list app from Class 1.
+Try adding 3 features in a row to the to-do list app you built in Class 1.
 It takes 10 minutes.

-To the agent: “Add priority (High/Medium/Low) to todos”
+Tell the agent: “Add priority (high/medium/low) to tasks”

-Once added, check existing features (add, delete, completion check).
+Once added, check that existing features (add, delete, complete checkbox) still work.

-To the agent: “Add due dates to todos”
+Tell the agent: “Add due dates to tasks”

-Once added, check everything — due date, priority, add, delete.
+Once added, check everything — due dates, priority, add, delete.
 Around the 3rd addition, something will likely be subtly different.
-That’s drift.
+That is drift.

-In Class 1, we made a todo list app with vibe coding.
-“Add todo,” “add completion check,” “add date filter” — up to 3 features should have worked without issues.
+In Class 1, you built a to-do list app with vibe coding.
+“Add tasks,” “Add completion checkbox,” “Add date filter” — up to 3 features, everything worked fine.

-In this class, we’ll increase to 5, 7, 10 features.
-At some point, things that used to work suddenly stop working.
-This isn’t your skill problem.
-It’s not AI’s intelligence problem either.
-It’s a structural problem.
+In this class, we increase to 5, 7, 10 features.
+At some point, something that used to work suddenly stops.
+This is not a problem with your skill.
+Nor is it a problem with AI’s intelligence.
+It is a structural problem.

-By the end of this class, you’ll precisely understand why it crumbles.
-You need to know the cause before you can prescribe treatment.
-From Class 3, we learn that treatment.
+By the end of this class, you will understand exactly why it breaks down.
+You must know the cause before you can prescribe the cure.
+Starting from Class 3, you learn the cure.

-Say you’re building a SaaS (a service provided over the internet — like Notion or Slack) with vibe coding.
-It starts fast.
+Suppose you are building a SaaS (a service delivered over the internet — like Notion or Slack) with vibe coding.
+At first, it is fast.

 • “Add payments” — 2 minutes

-An MVP (Minimum Viable Product — the first version with just core features) appears in 3 weeks.
-Up to this point, it feels magical.
+An MVP (Minimum Viable Product — the first version with only core features that at least runs) is ready in 3 weeks.
+Up to this point, it feels like magic.

-• You told AI “clean up the payment logic” and the discount calculation was silently changed
+• You told AI to “clean up payment logic,” and the discount calculation was silently changed

-• You added a new endpoint and existing login suddenly stops working
+• You added a new endpoint, and existing login suddenly breaks

-• You said “clean up the code” and the API response format changed, killing the frontend
+• You told AI to “make the code cleaner,” and the API response format changed, killing the frontend

-You can’t read code, so you don’t even know when it broke.
-You verify by entering, saving, and querying on screen, but “the discount rate changed from 10% to 15%” might not be visible even to your eyes.
+You cannot read code, so you do not even know when it broke.
+You input, save, and view on the screen to check, but “the discount rate changed from 10% to 15%” may not be visible even when you look.
 You discover it 3 months later when actual payments occur.

-This isn’t sentiment.
-Research and actual incidents back it up.
+This is not sentiment.
+Research and real incidents back it up.

-A Carnegie Mellon research team compared before and after AI coding tool (Cursor) adoption across 807 GitHub repositories.
+A Carnegie Mellon research team compared 807 GitHub repositories before and after adopting AI coding tools (Cursor).
 Results:

-• First month of adoption: code additions increased 3-5x (fast!)
+• First month after adoption: code additions increased 3-5x (fast!)

 • What remained: 30% increase in code quality tool warnings, 41% permanent increase in code complexity

-It seems faster at first, but after 2 months you’re back to original speed, with complexity up 41%.
-It wasn’t faster — complex code was piling up fast.
+It seems faster at first, but after 2 months, speed returns to normal and complexity is up 41% permanently.
+It was not faster — complex code accumulated quickly.

-Key: It’s not that you got faster — complex code accumulated faster.
+Key: It did not get faster — complex code accumulated faster.

-Non-profit AI research organization METR experimented with 16 experienced developers.
-The group that used AI tools on projects they knew well took 19% longer to complete tasks.
-But the developers themselves perceived they were 20% faster.
-A 39 percentage-point gap between perception and reality.
+METR, a nonprofit AI research organization, experimented with 16 experienced developers.
+The group using AI tools on projects they knew well took 19% longer to complete tasks.
+Yet the developers themselves perceived they were 20% faster.
+The gap between perception and reality: 39 percentage points.

-According to the Google DORA report, for every 25% increase in AI adoption, software delivery stability drops by 7.2%.
-The more you use AI, the more unstable the system becomes.
+According to the Google DORA report, for every 25% increase in AI adoption, software delivery stability decreases by 7.2%.
+The more AI is used, the more unstable systems become.

-Key: The more you use AI, the more unstable the system becomes.
+Key: The more AI is used, the more unstable systems become.

 It actually collapsed.

-Amazon mandated AI coding tools company-wide in 2025, deploying 21,000 AI agents.
+Amazon mandated AI coding tools company-wide in 2025 and deployed 21,000 AI agents.
 During the same period, approximately 30,000 people were laid off, drastically reducing review staff.
 Result: 4 highest-severity (Sev-1) incidents in 90 days.
-On March 5, 2026, a 6-hour outage resulted in an estimated 6.3 million lost orders.
+On March 5, 2026, a 6-hour outage caused an estimated 6.3 million lost orders.

 The scale differs, but the principle is the same.
-In your app too, AI rapidly produces code while silently breaking existing features.
-Amazon had 21,000 agents, and you have one Claude Code, but the moment you accept AI’s output without verification, you inherit the same structural problem.
+In your app too, AI produces code quickly while silently breaking existing features.
+Amazon had 21,000 agents; you have one Claude Code.
+But the moment you accept AI’s output without verification, you take on the same structural problem.

 Cause 1: Logic Drift — AI Silently Changes Existing Code